 Now people are staring at their phones more than their television!

 So Youtube, Facebook video, Instagram and Snapchat / Instagram Stories are taking over some of the space that T.V. use to occupy.

 With a little bit of work, you can be that content that they sit down to consume.
 With a combination of useful/educational series, and pure fun (when appropriate), you can be the content provider.

-It’s all about shooting the first video… (Stop resisting, this is going to be massive for your business!) then getting systems in place to put out video regularly.
+It’s all about shooting the first video… (Stop resisting, this is going to be massive for your business!) and then getting systems in place to put out videos regularly.

 Shooting your first video